-These items should be on the Board agenda but for reasons unknown remain unaddressed; after the list, each item is explained in detail.
-We will add to and subtract from this list based on Board action or inaction.
-If an item is addressed and resolved, it will be removed.
+These items should be on the Board agenda but for reasons unknown, many remain unaddressed; after the list, each item is explained in detail.
+If an item is addressed, the outcome will be indicated in red.

 C. Rescission of the improper banning of Alex from the community

 F. Disabling of the Zoom meeting Chat function

 G. Clubs and Their Asinine Rules--DONE, 01/20/21, awaiting removal of pickleball club bogus "Governing Documents" from HOA website, awaiting new Section P of the By-Laws to be distributed to members.
 Club rules not enforceable; no club membership required for league play.

 I. All incident reports are to immediately go to all Board members

 J. Weekly email blasts; News & Views dedicated page for president; president assuming too many liaison positions that target communication and final decisions

 K. Re-Vote for the office of Vice-President-this never happened; the term expired, and the office was filled after the March 2021 elections.

 L. Signage and approval of galvanized dog park poles-BOD went with ugly and cheap looking galvanized poles on 01/20/21

 M. Should We Really Be Barbarically and Cruelly Killing Iguanas? -the answer of the BOD is yes, since they renewed the killing contract for another year on 12/16/20